 Conserving the special architectural or historical features of a building is often a challenging task, particularly when external factors such as cost of material replacements, insurance and aesthetics play a major role in the upkeep of the structure.
-With the cost of metals such as lead and copper on the rise, many have found direct replacement of these materials very difficult, particularly on heritage projects.
+With the cost of metals such as lead and copper on the rise, many have found direct replacement of these materials very difficult, particularly when waterproofing heritage buildings.

 Roofing and waterproofing technologies are continuously improving through waterproofing manufacturers investing in research and product innovation in order to deliver products that meet the needs of clients and specifiers in the UK today.
 This means there are many modern construction material alternatives to traditional materials such as lead and copper available for the UK construction market.